twhoff/AudioPlayer/README.md

 ### Improvements
 - Implement last core feature and optional features listed in the project plan
 - Improve the UI and make it responsive
+- Need to make much better use of comments, PropTypes and tests (there are none right now)

 ## Backend